 - Wait while it takes the first scan of your face.

 - Before the True Depth camera starts its second scans remove the mask and cover the other side of your face.

 - Once the second scan is completed you should be able to unlock your iPhone while wearing a face mask.

 If it doesn’t work for you our tip is to reset your Face ID and start again, but this time create your first Face ID scan while holding the mask on one side of your face.

-Alternative Appearance option while holding the mask on the other side of your face.
+Then create the Alternative Appearance option while holding the mask on the other side of your face.

 When we used the second method – with involved creating our Face ID from scratch while covering our face on one side and then covering our face on the other side to do an Alternative Option – we found that Face ID was capable of unlocking our iPhone while we were wearing a mask.

 When we used the first method – just creating the Alternative Appearance option with a mask – we found it to be less accurate.
 It tended to work if the tip of the nose was visible – if the nose was completely covered we found it to be unreliable.